beejay1293/EPIC_Mail/README.md

 `- POST /api/v2/groups/<:groupId>/users Add a new user to a group.`

 `- DELETE /api/v2/groups/<:groupId>/users/<:userId> Delete a specific user from a group.`

+`- POST /api/v2/groups/<:groupId>/messages send an email to a group.`

 ## Pivotal Tracker stories